 Source: Author, based on Hering 2018, p: 65

-PTC resistors contain a material that features the following characteristic: they contain a ferroelectric material that features a crystal structure (Schrüfer et al., 2018, p.
+PTC resistors contain a ferroelectric material that features a crystal structure (Schrüfer et al., 2018, p.
 205).
-When a temperature threshold, the Curie-Temperature ϑA is exceeded, the alignment of the crystal structures is no longer uniform, resulting in a rapid growth of the resistance, ultimately converging to a threshold value from a temperature ϑE onwards (Schrüfer et al., 2018, p.
+When a temperature threshold, the Curie temperature ϑA, is exceeded, the alignment of the crystal structures is no longer uniform, resulting in a rapid growth of the resistance ultimately converging to a threshold value from a temperature ϑE onwards (Schrüfer et al., 2018, p.
 205).
 The corresponding characteristic line is shown in Figure 3.13.

 Mathematically, the resistance can be described as a function of the nominal resistance RN at the temperature TN and the temperature coefficient A (Hering et al., 2018, p.
 66):